 In recognition of World Eating Disorder Awareness Day

 Trigger warning: This post contains a discussion of eating disorders, both my personal experience and a dialogue on the existence of eating disorders in the wider endurance community.
-In an effort to be 100% honest and transparent, and after much debate, I have decided to include details usually excluded from eating disorder discussion, including specific tactics I have used to manipulate my body and eating, and numbers (calories eaten, pounds lost, etc.).
+In an effort to be 100% honest and transparent, I have decided to include details usually excluded from eating disorder discussion, including specific tactics I have used to manipulate my body and eating, and numbers (calories eaten, pounds lost, etc.).
 Please consider whether this post may be upsetting to you or others before reading or sharing.

 Focused.
 Single-minded.
 Type-A. Obsessive.

 Fixated on a goal.
 Determined to find and push limits.

 I’ve been described in all of these ways.
 Pursuing athletic success is a natural course for such a mind.
 It’s an outlet for this intensity, a way to put it to work for me.

 Such intensity, though often praised among high-achievers, can be just as destructive as it is constructive if not intentionally directed toward something healthy.
 Channeled in the wrong way, focus, fixation, and obsession can lead to devastation.